dell/csm-operator/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have verified that all changes maintain idempotent behavior and can be safely re-executed without causing unintended side effects.
 - [ ] Backward compatibility is not broken

 # How Has This Been Tested?